Six Four (TV series): Production

 The series is produced by House Productions.
 Clare Kerr is producer and Ben A. Williams is director.
-Gregory Burke is script writer executive producer alongside Juliette Howell, Tessa Ross and Molly Bolt.
+Gregory Burke is script writer executive producer alongside Juliette Howell, Tessa Ross, and Molly Bolt.
 Clare Mcquillan is also a writer on the series.

-Burke described the series as a “human story about two people under incredible amounts of pressure, who both choose to try and address their pasts.
-It is a story about how chance can define a lifetime, exploring the corruption that runs through institutions, and examining the secrets and monsters that lurk in every family.”
-The adaptation moves the setting from Kyoto in Japan to Glasgow, Scotland with the main character’s name changing from Mikami to Chris.
-Script writer Gregory Burke explained the move by saying “In recent years we have not lacked our own examples of institutional inertia.
-Our public life and collective health has been jeopardised by corruption.
-In many of these situations the same dilemma is at their core; to what is the individual within the institution loyal, and does that loyalty inevitably lead to a compromise with the truth.”
+The adaptation moves the setting from Kyoto in Japan to Glasgow, Scotland, with the main character’s name changing from Mikami to Chris.

 Casting

 Kevin McKidd and Vinette Robinson were revealed to be cast as Chris and Michelle O’ Neill in May 2022.

 Filming

 Six Four was filmed in both Glasgow and Edinburgh in Scotland in the summer of 2022.

 Music

 Music from the television series was released by Dubois Records on March 30, 2023.
 The album features a selection of original music for the series by Luke Richards.

 Broadcast

 The series was available on ITVX in the United Kingdom from 30 March 2023.
 ITV1 began airing the four episodes weekly, commencing Sunday 22 October 2023.